domestic violence, assault and battery, hit and run, or any other crime, they

 The police hope that every suspect will waive their right to have their Orange County criminal defense

-present before they answer any questions.
+attorney present before they answer any questions.
 And, in fact, most do.

 Most convictions in the Orange County courts are based on incriminating